John S. Ransom

 From the outset of his criminal practice, John handled a broad range of white collar defense matters, including federal and state environmental enforcement actions, tax matters, federal food and drug administration proceedings, federal securities law matters, mail and wire fraud actions, criminal investigations and actions under the Racketeer Influenced and Corrupt Organization Act (RICO), as well as more traditional crimes.
 Through the years, John had many high-profile cases, representing Bhagwan Shree Rajneesh, people the government alleged were part of terrorist organizations, and prominent members of Portland’s business community.
 Whether his clients were high profile or low, John provided the same fierce advocacy and steady guidance to everyone he represented.

 Kendra M. Matthews joined Marc and John’s practice in 1998 following a two-year clerkship with the Oregon Court of Appeals.
 In Marc and John, she found mentors, role models and friends.
 She learned how to be a lawyer from the very best, becoming their partner in 2005.
 Whitney P. Boise began his criminal defense practice in 1987.
 He counted Marc and John among his closest professional colleagues, working with them on numerous cases through the years.
 In 2015, he joined Ransom Blackman as a partner.
-Josh B. Ewing joined the firm in 2017, giving him an opportunity to work for several months with John; Josh took over John’s cases when he retired.

 In 2016, in recognition of the evolution of the firm, Ransom Blackman LLP became Boise Matthews LLP.
-In 2020, it became Boise Matthews Ewing LLP.
+In 2023, it became Boise Matthews Donegan LLP.
 The lessons learned from Marc and John, however, remain strong.
 Marc and John understood that success comes from not only having an in depth understanding of the facts and the law, but from having an equally deep understanding of their client.
 They placed the utmost priority on providing the best possible representation to each client, no matter that client’s circumstances.
-Boise Matthews Ewing LLP prides itself on having such outstanding roots.
+Boise Matthews Donegan LLP prides itself on having such outstanding roots.
 We embrace the culture of excellence created by Marc and John, and everyone in the firm works daily to try to live up to their high standards.